SkymindIO/skil-clients/ruby/docs/DefaultApi.md

   config.api_key['authorization'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
   #config.api_key_prefix['authorization'] = 'Bearer'

+  # Configure API key authorization: x_api_key
+  config.api_key['X-API-Key'] = 'YOUR API KEY'
+  # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
+  #config.api_key_prefix['X-API-Key'] = 'Bearer'
 end

 api_instance = SkilCient::DefaultApi.new
+deployment_name = 'deployment_name_example' # String | Name of the deployment group
+version_name = 'default' # String | Version name of the endpoint.
+The default value is \"default\" model_name = 'model_name_example' # String | ID or name of the deployed model
 body = SkilCient::MultiPredictRequest.new # MultiPredictRequest | The multiple input arrays with mask inputs to run inferences on

-deployment_name = 'deployment_name_example' # String | Name of the deployment group

-version_name = 'version_name_example' # String | Version name of the endpoint.
-The default value is \"default\"

-model_name = 'model_name_example' # String | ID or name of the deployed model

 begin
   #Get the output from the network, based on the given INDArray[] input
-  result = api_instance.multipredict(body, deployment_name, version_name, model_name)
+  result = api_instance.multipredict(deployment_name, version_name, model_name, body)
   p result
 rescue SkilCient::ApiError => e
   puts "Exception when calling DefaultApi->multipredict: #{e}"